lolo32/nginx-passenger-debian/README.md

 ### Build Instructions ###

-Make sure that Ruby is correctly set up (we recommend rvm for this task) and install the `passenger` gem.
-Next, check out this repository and build its Debian packages using
+Make sure that Ruby is correctly set up and install the `passenger` gem like this:

+    sudo gem install passenger

+Next, check out this repository and build its Debian packages using:

-    fakeroot dpkg-buildpackage
+    dpkg-buildpackage -b -rfakeroot

 In case, mandatory build dependencies are missing, install these using:

     apt-get build-dep nginx

-Install the resulting `nginx-passenger` and `nginx-common` .deb packages and you are done.
+Install the resulting `nginx-passenger` and `nginx-common` .deb packages located in the previous directory and you are done:

+    sudo dpkg -i ../nginx-passenger-1*.deb ../nginx-common*.deb

 ### General Information ###

-General documentation for nginx is available at http://nginx.org
+Documentation is available at http://nginx.org